What is a Black Tea Rinse

 - Place the bag in a cup of freshly boiled water.
 A Pyrex glass measuring cup works great, or you can use a coffee mug.

-- Pour tea into either an applicator bottle or spray bottle for easy application.
+- Pour the tea into either an applicator bottle or spray for an easy application.

-- Thoroughly cleanse scalp and hair with your favorite shampoo.
+- Thoroughly cleanse scalp and hair with your favorite sulfate free shampoo.

-- Part thin sections of hair and spray or apply the black tea rinse onto the scalp and hair.
-Do not rinse tea with water yet.
+- Part small sections of hair and apply the black tea rinse onto the hair.

 - Rinse with cool water and style as usual.